(This post comes from my experience of adding

 And how do most improve vocabulary?
 Learning words in context through reading and listening.
 You need to take a step further.
 You need to explore words further in a dictionary.
 Know precise meaning.
 Other meanings too.
 And, equally important, see few sentences where the word has been used.

-Don’t ignore these when building your vocabulary
+Don’t ignore following when building your vocabulary

-1. Simple words
+1. Simple verbs

 You wouldn’t usually bother to include words such as ‘slip’, ‘give’, and ‘move’ in your list because you think you know them inside out, after all you’ve been using them regularly for ages.